cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET-SMB/blob/master/doc/Network_setup.JPG)

-Binary separation scenarios have been widely concerned in SMB chromatographic processes.
-In general, the typically four zone network setup (hence four-zone scheme) is, and merely, used for binary separations.
-However, the necessity of performing ternary separation has been raised.
-In ternary separation scenarios, two strategies can be opted.
-The first strategy is the cascade strategy, in which two separate SMB units are connected sequentially.
-The second strategy is an integrated SMB unit with five zones (hence five-zone scheme).
-Since both of them have advantages and disadvantages.
-So the main selecting criterion between those two network setups is the varying extent of affinity degree of the components to the solid beads.
-Moreover, arbitrary column configurations could be coped with rather than, say, 1-1-1-1 or 2-2-2-2-2.
-By the way, the code of the cascade scheme can be separately found in the Cascade branch of the GitHub.
+SMB chromatography has originally been developed for binary (two components) separations.
+This is typically achieved using four distinct zones with one or more column each.
+Later, SMB variants have been developed for ternary (three components) separations.
+Two major strategies can be distinguished, both of which have advantages and disadvantages: a) sequential cascade of two copnventional SMB units with 8 zones in total, and b) integrated SMB unit with five zones.
+Moreover, CADET-SMB can be set-up with arbitrary column configurations, e.g., for simulating multicolumn countercurrent solvent gradient purification (MCSGP).

 ## Numerical methods